sLill/Windows-Grep/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/slill/windows-budgetgrep/badge)](https://www.codefactor.io/repository/github/slill/windows-budgetgrep)
 ![.NET Core](https://github.com/sLill/Windows-BudgetGrep/workflows/.NET%20Core/badge.svg)

 A file search utility.
-Performs as well or better than paid applications like FileLocator Pro without any additional UI overhead
+Performs as well or better than paid applications like FileLocator Pro without any additional UI overhead</br>

+-Supports-</br>
+- Filename and file content searches</br>
+- Regular Expressions</br>
+- Chained commands</br>
+- Filetype filters</br>
+- Written output to external files</br>
+- Mass replacement and deletion actions on queried files</br>
+- Ease of use: Runnable from Cmd, Powershell and Windows Explorer</br>

 <i>*Be cautious when using command flags that modify files like Replace (-R) and Delete (-D).
 There is no confirmation on these actions.</i>